 Wedding Dress Cleaning & Preservation

 Not sure what to do with your wedding gown?
-The best thing to do is to have it cleaned and preserved.
-This way you can store it easily, donate it or sell it.
-I work exclusively with a Certified Wedding Gown SpecialistTM who will process your bridal gown in the Specialist’s own facility located in Connecticut.
+The best thing to do is to have your wedding dress cleaned and preserved.
+This way you can store it easily, donate it, or sell it.
+I work exclusively with a Certified Wedding Gown SpecialistTM who will process your bridal gown in the specialist’s own facility located in Connecticut.

 Wedding Dress Cleaning & Preservation FAQ

 They carefully hand-clean your wedding gown with gentle chemicals that dissolve the different kinds of stains.
 Plus they take extra steps to be certain all stains, both seen and unseen, are removed because wedding day spills such as soda, wine, and cake (many times caused by a guest and unnoticed by you) can dry without leaving a visible mark.
 Otherwise, these sugary stains, which are not dissolved during ordinary dry cleaning, will caramelize into ugly brown stains.
 Once all the stains are dissolved, your wedding gown is rinsed in pure solvent until all chemicals are removed and your wedding gown is completely clean.